nyar-vm/valkyrie-language/docs/en/invoke/curry.md

 add(0)(a: 1)    # error, mixed parameters `a` had been filled
 ```

-## Delay function
+## Defer function

-If you need to overwrite the named key multiple times, you can use the delay function
+If you need to overwrite the named key multiple times, you can use the defer function

 ```vk
 defer micro add(<, a: int, b: int, >): int {